rust-lang/book/second-edition/nostarch/chapter15.md

 Most of this should look familiar: a struct, a trait implementation, and a main function that creates an instance of the struct.
-There is one part we haven't explained thoroughly yet: similarly to Chapter 13 when we looked at the Iterator trait with the `type Item`, the `type Target = T;` syntax is defining an associated type, which is covered in more detail in Chapter 19.
-Don't worry about that part of the example too much; it is a slightly different way of declaring a generic parameter.
+There is one part we haven’t explained thoroughly yet: similarly to Chapter 13 when we looked at the Iterator trait with the `type Item`, the `type Target = T;` syntax is defining an associated type, which is covered in more detail in Chapter 19.
+Don’t worry about that part of the example too much; it is a slightly different way of declaring a generic parameter.

-In the `assert_eq!`, we're verifying that `vec![1, 2, 3]` is the result we get when dereferencing the `Mp3` instance with `*my_favorite_song`, which is what happens since we implemented the `deref` method to return the audio data.
-If we hadn't implemented the `Deref` trait for `Mp3`, Rust wouldn't compile the code `*my_favorite_song`: we'd get an error saying type `Mp3` cannot be dereferenced.
+In the `assert_eq!`, we’re verifying that `vec![1, 2, 3]` is the result we get when dereferencing the `Mp3` instance with `*my_favorite_song`, which is what happens since we implemented the `deref` method to return the audio data.
+If we hadn’t implemented the `Deref` trait for `Mp3`, Rust wouldn’t compile the code `*my_favorite_song`: we’d get an error saying type `Mp3` cannot be dereferenced.

 The reason this code works is that what the `*` operator is doing behind